diegozain/coronavirus/README.md

 A possible way of ending the lockdown is some time after the last _infectious_ case.
 Using property 1, the zero crossing of dt(_infectious_) gives the time when no new cases arise (plotted in blue).
 In orange, a two month period after the last estimated _infectious_ case is shown.

 Another way of ending the lockdown is when hospitals are relieved of COVID-19 cases.
 Yellow shows when only 5% of the peak of _infectious_ is reached.
 This rests on property 2.

+_Assuming the SEIRt model captures the nature of the coronavirus spread, estimates on the end of the lockdown can be made only on the John Hopkings observed data._

 __Estimate on lockdown end__